Smith & Williamson

-Smith & Williamson was a United Kingdom financial and professional services firm.
-It was acquired by wealth manager, Tilney, in 2019 and the enlarged firm was rebranded as Evelyn Partners in 2022.
+Smith & Williamson was a United Kingdom financial and professional services firm whose professional services business was later revived as S&W Group following a 2024 acquisition by Apax Partners, after the firm had previously become part of Tilney in 2019 and been rebranded as Evelyn Partners in 2022.

 History

 Smith & Williamson was founded by David Johnstone Smith and Andrew Williamson in Glasgow in 1881.

-By 1998, the firm had seven office and claimed to be the 12th largest accounting firm in the UK based on fee income.
+By 1998, the firm had seven offices and claimed to be the 12th largest accounting firm in the UK based on fee income.
 It also acted as an investment manager and private banking house.

 In October 2002, the audit business of Smith & Williamson was transferred into Nexia Audit Limited, taking the name of its international network.

 Smith & Williamson has had a number of mergers.
 The first merger was with NCL (Securities) Limited, an investment manager, in 2002.
 Its second merger was with Solomon Hare, a private accounting firm in the UK, in 2005.

 Nexia Audit Limited was renamed Nexia Smith & Williamson Audit Limited in 2006.

 In 2018 Smith & Williamson merged with LHM Casey McGrath in Dublin.
 In September 2020, the company announced it had completed its merger with the Tilney group.

 In February 2022 the merged firm Tilney Smith & Williamson, owned by private equity funds Permira and Warburg Pincus, was re-branded as Evelyn Partners.
 Nexia Smith & Williamson Audit Limited was renamed CLA Evelyn Partners Limited.

 In May 2022, the firm announced the acquisition of two Scotland based financial adviser and asset management companies, Capital Risk Management and MP2 financial.
 The acquisition was processed with the aim of expanding the organisation’s reach in the UK.

 In 2024, the professional services business of Evelyn Partners was acquired by Apax Partners LLP and subsequently rebranded as S&W Group, reviving the Smith & Williamson name the following year.